 Our Focus: Evidence-Based Student Supports

 The vision for the NPSS has been developed by a diverse group of organizations, agencies, educators, and parents and began with the creation of a framework for action and a set of recommendations from the field.
 The NPSS focuses on five types of evidence-based student supports that can be combined to meet holistic student needs: academic tutors; mentors; post-secondary transition coaches; student success coaches; and wraparound integrated student support coordinators.
-The NPSS is designed both to meet the immediate COVID recovery needs of students, families, and educators as well as serve as a bridge to an education system that provides supportive learning experiences and relationships across all the places young people learn and thrive.
+The NPSS is designed to meet the immediate COVID recovery needs of students, families, and educators and serve as a bridge to an education system that provides supportive learning experiences and relationships across all the places young people learn and thrive.

 • We are evidence-based: We take a holistic, evidence-based approach, grounded in the science of learning and development, that attends to young people’s cognitive, academic, social, and emotional growth.